secretstartups/handbook/resellers/partner-support/index.html.md

 ## Meet the Team
 ### Who We Are
 - Evon Collett (she/her) - Manager, Partner Help Desk
-- Reena Yap (she/her) - Senior Partner Help Desk Specialist
-- Kim Stagg (they/them) - Senior Partner Help Desk Specialist
 - Yulia Imbert (she/her) - Partner Help Desk Specialist

 _All team members work all regions, according to the timezone they work within.
-[For fastest answers](https://about.gitlab.com/handbook/resellers/partner-support/#how-to-contact-us), please ensure you're reaching out via team forums and not to individual Partner Help Desk team members._
+For fastest answers see [How to contact us](https://about.gitlab.com/handbook/resellers/partner-support/#how-to-contact-us), please do not contact individual Partner Help Desk team members via DM or chatter._

 ## Team Responsibilities
 - Channel account record support in SFDC